If you want to make art with oil pastels, you should look for paper that is compatible with the ink.

 - 12. US Art Supply Black Paper Sketch Pad

-- What to Look for When Buying a Paper for Oil Pastels
+- How to Prepare Paper for Oil Pastels

 1. Sennelier Oil Pastel Pad